protontypes/open-sustainable-technology/README.md

 - [Energy Transition Engine](https://github.com/quintel/etengine) - Calculation engine for the Energy Transition Model.
 - [pommesdispatch](https://github.com/pommes-public/pommesdispatch) - A bottom-up fundamental power market model for the German electricity sector.
 - [optihood](https://github.com/SPF-OST/optihood) -  A python-based framework to optimize the investment in alternative energy technologies as well as the operation of available energy resources for decentralized energy networks on a neighbourhood-scale.
+- [timex_lca](https://github.com/TimoDiepers/timex) - A python package for time-explicit Life Cycle Assessment that helps you assess the environmental impacts of products and processes over time.

 ### Energy Distribution and Grids